bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-After reading this module (24), you will be able to: define web optimization and JavaScript, explain how web optimization impacts website success factors, identify some popular web performance optimization methods, and define how JavaScript can improve a web application's performance.
+After reading this module (24), you will be able to:
+  - Define web optimization and JavaScript,
+  - Explain how web optimization impacts website success factors,
 <div align="right">
   <b><a href="#table-of-contents">↥ Back To Top</a></b>
 </div>
+  - Identify some popular web performance optimization methods, and
+  - Define how JavaScript can improve a web application's performance.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">